Arthur-Milchior/anki-fast-note-type-editor/README.md

+# Quicker Anki
+Plenty of part of anki may become more efficient.
+More precisely, anki is not optimized for power user, and some actions may become slow when you have a big collection or complicated notes.
+This add-on improve the speed of some actions.
+In the case where you only use basic card and have a small collection, you probably won't see any difference while installing this add-on.

+## Warning
+This add-on change plenty of methods.
+Which means that this add-on risks to be incompatible with other add-on.
+Incompatible add-on will be listed here when I learn about them.

+## What this add-on improve
-# Note type editor and adding card becomes quicker
+### Note type with a lot of card type
-## Rationale
 Assume you have a note type with a lot of card type, or with a lot of card.
-* Assume you edite the note type.
+* Assume you edit the note type.
 Then, closing the editor and saving the note type may take several minutes.
 This is because anki recompute some useless data and does not consider the fact that some template did not change.